quirky14-dev/HiveSync/docs/HiveSync_Master_Spec.md

 - Semantic anchoring for AI-generated comments.
 - Revision-based saves with conflict warnings.
 - iPad uses same conflict and revision model as desktop.

+## 1.0.22 Admin Analytics & Usage Dashboard

+HiveSync includes an Admin Analytics Dashboard for the single administrator.
+It provides:

+- Real‑time counts of online users and devices
+- AI usage metrics (requests/min, requests/hour, errors)
+- Queue depth and worker health (CPU/GPU)
+- DAU/MAU and plan distribution (paid/free/trial)
+- High‑level AI cost estimates based on usage

+Implementation details, endpoints, and UI layout are defined in `HiveSync_Admin_Analytics_Spec.md`.
+The dashboard is strictly read‑only and must never expose raw code or file contents.

+## 1.0.23 Internal Messaging & Email System

+HiveSync ships with an internal messaging system that lets the admin send:

+- In‑app banner messages
+- Email broadcasts

+to filtered subsets of users (paid, free, trial, expired, active, inactive, by device usage, by AI usage).

+Email sending is implemented via external providers (Postmark or Resend) using provider APIs.
+HiveSync must not run its own SMTP server.
+Data model, filters, UI behavior, and rate limiting rules are defined in `HiveSync_Messaging_System_Spec.md`.